centrica-engineering/nucleus-docs/docs/community/welcome.md

 Everyone plays a part in creating a coherent, consistent and engaging customer experience.

 To help do this, we want to ensure we provide everyone with helpful and relevant resources.
-If you would like to contribute to the Nucleus documentation please reach out to one of our team.
+If you would like to contribute to Nucleus please reach out to one of our team.

-Whether it's using the resources provided by Nucleus or contributing to them, it's your turn now.
+Whether it's using the resources and documentation provided by Nucleus or contributing to them, it's your turn now.

 ### Who can contribute?